super7ramp/croiseur/croiseur-clue/croiseur-clue-openai-plugin/README.md

 In order for the plugin to work, a valid OpenAI API access key must be provided.
 The plugin reads the access key from the environment variable `OPENAI_API_KEY`.
-Refer to [OpenAI documentation](https://platform.openai.com/) for how to create an access token.
+Refer to the [OpenAI documentation](https://platform.openai.com/docs/api-reference/authentication) for how to create an access key.